 The following glossary is intended to provide the reader with an explanation of certain terms used in this Prospectus.

-510(k) Pre-market notification application required in the

-United States to market medical devices that are "substantially equivalent" to medical devices previously approved by the FDA or were marketed in the United States prior to May 28, 1976 (the date of the Medical Device Amendment to the FDC Act)

-pursuant to the FDC Act.
+510(k) Pre-market notification application required in the United States to market medical devices that are "substantially equivalent" to medical devices previously approved by the FDA or were marketed in the United States prior to May 28, 1976 (the date of the Medical Device Amendment to the FDC Act) pursuant to the FDC Act.
 ACTIVE ROBOT A robot that is capable of moving by itself.
 In the context of robotic surgery, active robot refers to a robot that performs a segment of a surgical procedure under the supervision of a surgeon.

-CE MARK The European conforming mark.

-CONSUMABLES Disposable items consumed each time a surgery is

-performed including sterile drapes, bone screws, cutters and control pendants.

-CT SCAN

-Computerized tomography scan, which produces multiple x-ray "slices" taken close together, which when reconstructed by a computer provide an accurate three dimensional picture of a patient's anatomy.
+CE MARK The European conformity mark.
+Disposable items consumed each time a surgery is CONSUMABLES performed including sterile drapes, bone screws, cutters and control pendants.
+Computerized tomography scan, which produces multiple x-ray "slices" taken close together, which CT SCAN when reconstructed by a computer provide an accurate three dimensional picture of a patient's anatomy.
 FDA U.S. Food and Drug Administration.

-FDC Act Federal Food, Drug and Cosmetic Act, as amended,

-and the regulations promulgated thereunder.

-FIXATOR Device which holds the leg bone still and attaches

-it to the robot base.

-GMP Good manufacturing practices regulations

-promulgated by the FDA pursuant to the FDC Act.

-IMPLANT Usually inert metal "hardware" left in the body to

-repair injuries or replace joints.

-TMPLANT LTBRARY Visual three dimensional renderings of all the sizes and shapes of implants available for use on the system.

-Manufacturing standards established by the IS0

-International Standards Organization.

-MRI Magnetic resonance imaging, a method of collecting

-images of the body using radio waves, but without

-radiation.

-NIST National Institute of Standards and Technology of

-the United States Department of Commerce.

-ORTHOPAEDICS The branch of surgery concerned with the skeletal external forces to cause motion.
+FDC Act Federal Food, Drug and Cosmetic Act, as amended, and the regulations promulgated thereunder.
+FIXATOR Device which holds the leg bone still and attaches it to the robot base.
+TDF Investigational device exemption pursuant to the FDC Act.
+GMP Good manufacturing practices regulations promulgated by the FDA pursuant to the FDC Act.
+Usually inert metal "hardware" left in the body to IMPLANT repair injuries or replace joints.
+IMPLANT LIBRARY Visual three dimensional renderings of all the sizes and shapes of implants available for use on the system.
+IS0 Manufacturing standards established by the International Standards Organization.
+MRI Magnetic resonance imaging, a method of collecting images of the body using radio waves, but without radiation.
+NIST National Institute of Standards and Technology of the United States Department of Commerce.
+ORTHOPAEDICS The branch of surgery concerned with the skeletal system.
+OSTEOTOMY An angular cut in a bone usually removing a wedge.
+PASSIVE ROBOT A passive robot requires the application of external forces to cause motion.
 In the context of robotic surgery, a passive robot is used only as an aiming or holding device.

-OSTEOTOMY An angular cut in a bone usually removing a wedge.

-PASSIVE ROBOT A passive robot requires the application of

-PMA Pre-market approved application required in the

-United States to market new medical devices

-pursuant to the FDC Act.

-PROSTHESTS An artificial substitute for a body part, including ioints.
+Pre-market approved application required in the PMA United States to market new medical devices pursuant to the FDC Act.
+PROSTHESIS An artificial substitute for a body part, including joints.
 THR Primary total hip replacement.
 TKR Total knee replacement.
+30